quantori/CRISPRSeqSim/README.md

 # CRISPRSeqSim #

-CrispTestDataGenerator is a tool that generates variations of the initial and desired sequence (simulation of CRISPR/Cas editing) and provides a report about the mutations and their positions.
+CRISPRSeqSim is a tool that generates variations of the initial and desired sequence (simulation of CRISPR/Cas editing) and provides a report about the mutations and their positions.
 The data produced by CrispTestDataGenerator can be used for testing purposes.